 Fun fact: David's screaming throughout the scene eventually grows into a roar.
 The audio of the werewolf roar is the same track used in the opening scene in Michael Jackson's Thriller.
 Jackson was apparently a big fan of the film.

-Also Rankedsee more on An American Werewolf in London
+#6 on The Best Movies of 1981see more on An American Werewolf in London

 It's incredible to think there isn't a single frame of CGI in Academy Award-winning 1987 sci-fi comedy Innerspace.
 For a bulk of the movie, Dennis Quaid's character mans a tiny pod flowing through Martin Short's body, kind of like The Magic School Bus.
 There's also a scene in which Robert Picardo transforms into Martin Short.
 Director Joe Dante used several in-camera effects, prosthetics, and miniatures to pull off the realistic scenes.